Abhirup-repo/ClimaTool/README.md

 # ClimaTool
- This respository contains a few popular measures using climate data
+ This respository contains a few popular measures using climate data.
+ We use mainly python and a few ncl scripts to do such measures.